-Interest rate risk and foreign exchange risk management strategies are described in Chapter 5 - Pillar 3 of the registration document (section 5.7 - Market risk - Market risk related to banking activities).
+Interest rate risk and foreign exchange risk management strategies are described in Chapter 5 - Pillar 3 of the Universal Registration Document (section 5.7 - Market risk - Market risk related to banking activities).
 Quantitative information related to foreign currency borrowings used for net investment hedges is also mentioned in this chapter.

-The table below presents the detail of fair value hedge relationships for identified financial instruments and portfolios of financial instruments that are continuing as at 31 December 2018:
+The table below presents the detail of fair value hedge relationships for identified financial instruments and portfolios of financial instruments that are continuing as at 31 December 2019: